Demystifying Randomly Initialized Networks for Evaluating Generative Models

 \subsection{Are Random Features Adoptable?}

 In the previous sections, evaluation results using random features are mostly similar to those using trained features.
 However, the random features sometimes yield different results from the trained ones (\tablename s~\ref{tab:disturbance} and \ref{tab:eval-FID}).
-This is because the random and trained features for the generated images become different, especially for high-level and low-level outliers as shown in \figurename~\ref{fig:replace}.
+This is because the random and trained features for the generated images become different, especially for high- and low-level outliers (\figurename~\ref{fig:replace}).
 Thus, we propose to use both types of features in order to evaluate generative models in various aspects.

 To examine when the complementarity of the two features can be expected, we measure the Spearman's rank order correlation coefficient between $d_\mathtt{CLIP}$ and $d_\mathtt{STEM}$ for a set of generated images.
 If the correlation is low, the images have different ranks in terms of $d_\mathtt{CLIP}$ and $d_\mathtt{STEM}$.
 In other words, high-level and low-level outliers are distinct.
-According to the results in~\figurename~\ref{fig:replace}, in this case, the evaluation results would be different depending on whether the used feature is trained or random.
+As shown in~\figurename~\ref{fig:replace}, in this case, the evaluation results would be different depending on whether the used feature is trained or random.